 The event that marked the beginning of our evacuation and really signaled that COVID was a big deal was on March 12th when we got a call from our zone leaders telling us that all of our Churches were closed indefinitely.
 All of us were spooked by this but I was kind of happy because I was supposed to give a talk that Sunday and couldn’t.

-Despite the specter of COVID hanging over us, transfers happened the next day, Monday March 16th.
+Despite all this, transfers happened the next day, Monday March 16th.
 My Congolese companion left for Brazzaville, Congo and I got my first ever American companion, Elder Stauffer, from Idaho.
-I was happy to get the chance to work with an American for the first time.
+I was happy to finally get the chance to work with an American for a change.
 On Tuesday, we went to our area together for the first time and, unbeknownst to me, my last time on the mission.

 Early the next morning, Wednesday, March 18, the zone leaders called and said that instead of doing normal district council, we were going to have an emergency zone meeting.
-The zone leaders told us that the mission might require us to quarantine in our apartments for up to two weeks, but that it was not confirmed and that for the moment we were going to have to follow safety rules such as not shaking people’s hands.
+At the meeting the zone leaders told us that the mission might require us to quarantine in our apartments for up to two weeks, but that it was not confirmed and that for the moment we were going to have to follow safety rules such as not shaking people’s hands.

-During the meeting, I shared a scripture that hints at the Corona Virus in Doctrine and Covenants 45:31-32:
+During the meeting, I shared a scripture that sounds eerily similar to Corona Virus in Doctrine and Covenants 45:31-32:

 31 And there shall be men standing in that generation, that shall not pass until they shall see an overflowing scourge; for a desolating sickness shall cover the land.